 Birth emergencies are frightening experiences.
 When the baby's life is in danger, the mother may "shut out" what is happening around her and only focus on her fear.
-The coach may need to help move the mother to action or help her respond to questions or directions from caregivers.
+Her companions may need to help move her mother to action or help her respond to questions or directions from caregivers.

 It is important to remember that many women who experience birth emergencies have good outcomes because of the interventions available today.
 When an emergency is recognized, it should be handled accordingly.

 Placental Abruption - An abruption occurs when the placenta begins to pull away from the wall of the uterus.
 It is very rare, although it can happen at any time in pregnancy, not just during labor.
 The mother may or may not notice bleeding depending on which part of the placenta is pulling away.
 The mother may feel a non-ending contraction or have an overwhelming sense of doom.
 Abruption should be considered when the mother has abdominal pain, even if there is no bleeding since the bleeding may be trapped behind the placenta.
 Often when the bleeding is trapped a widening of the abdomen can be seen as the area behind the placenta fills with blood.

 A mild abruption during pregnancy may resolve itself, but abruption can also be very dangerous to the mother and baby.
 As the placenta pulls off the wall of the uterus, it becomes more difficult for the placenta to provide the needed oxygen to the baby.
 The mother risks problems with hemorrhage because of the bleeding.
 It is important to get help immediately, however even with help over 30% of the babies who have an abruption are not able to be saved.
 More than half of those deaths are before the mother is able to reach help.
 Another significant cause of death for babies with an abruption are the related factors to pre-term delivery.